conekta/conekta-.net/docs/UpdateOrderTaxRequest.md

-# Conekta.net.Model.UpdateOrderTaxLinesRequest
+# Conekta.net.Model.UpdateOrderTaxRequest
-create a new tax lines for an existing order
+create new taxes for an existing order

 ## Properties